SOLAS-TTRPG/SOLAS/README.md

 *This may manifest if the form of non-human eyes, such as cat pupils or glowing irises.*

 ### Elemental Ancestor
-You are resistant to one elemental damage type (Poison, Fire, Cold, or Lightning) of your choice, which cannot be changed later.
+You are resistant to one elemental damage type (Acid, Poison, Fire, Cold, or Lightning) of your choice, which cannot be changed later.
 You also roll with advantage when attacking with this type of damage.

 *Your power may come from primordials, dragons, or something else entirely.
-This usually manifests in a shifted palette, dealing in reds and oranges for fire, etc.*
+This usually manifests in a different body color palette, dealing in reds and oranges for fire, etc.*

 ### Lucky
 Once per rest when you make a roll, you may re-roll all of the dice.
 You must use the new result.